claytonmknight/belly-button-challenge/README.md

 To use the dashboard:
 1. Ensure the `samples.json` file is accessible.
-2. Open the HTML file containing the dashboard in a web browser.
+2. Open `index.html` containing the dashboard in a web browser.
 3. Select a sample from the dropdown menu to view corresponding charts and metadata.

 ## Dependencies